Ruzzan/Favfoodz/README.md

+# FavFoodz
-It is a simple social site for sharing restaurants and menus.
+A simple social site for sharing your favourite restaurants and menus with friends.
-Users can follow other users and can view the uploads of followed users.
+link: <a href="https://favfoodz.pythonanywhere.com"> FavFoodz </a>
+# How it works?
+- Signup & Login
+- Follow Users and Get Follow Back
+- Upload your fav restaurant and menus
+- Get likes on post
+- Keep on sharing